About the Alliance

 The Connected Vehicle Systems Alliance (COVESA), formerly known as the GENIVI Alliance, is a global, member-driven alliance focused on the development of open standards and technologies that accelerate innovation for connected vehicle systems, and create a more diverse, sustainable and integrated mobility ecosystem.

-GENIVI Alliance has rebranded to align with the organization’s evolved technical focus to connected vehicle systems including in-vehicle, on-edge and in-cloud services, interfaces and data exchange.
+GENIVI Alliance rebranded to align with the organization’s evolved technical focus to connected vehicle systems including vehicle, edge and cloud services, interfaces, and data exchange.

 COVESA is the only alliance focused solely on developing open standards and technologies for connected vehicles, and our new brand and vision reflects the commitment and shared goal of creating a more diverse, sustainable and integrated mobility ecosystem.

 Participating organizations include automakers and suppliers of automotive technologies and services, and organizations from adjacent industries such as consumer electronics, communications, mobility, manufacturing, and smart cities that are interested in accelerating the future of connected vehicle systems.
 COVESA also welcomes start-up organizations of all types.
 Members include leading global automakers, electronic companies and vehicle component suppliers, including Aptiv, Bosch, BMW Group, DENSO, Ford Motor Company, Geotab, Honda, Hyundai Motor Group, LG Electronics, Mobis, Renault Group, Renesas, RTI, Stellantis, Wind River, and NXP among others.

 Who can join COVESA?

 COVESA welcomes participation in our global community of automotive experts and thought leaders from related industries to collaborate on connected vehicle systems.
 Organizations interested in joining the Alliance as active members can learn more at www.covesa.global/join.

 Do I have to join as a member to participate in COVESA projects?